MESSAGE FROM THE CHIEF

 On May 1, 2010, Dr. Brent Parker was appointed Residency Program Director.
 Dr. Parker continued to develop partnerships with affiliate sites and began preparing the program for CAMPEP-accreditation.
 The second resident entered the Program on July 1, 2010.
 In 2011, five new residents joined the program: one at MBPCC, and four at the affiliate sites.

 On September 1, 2011, Dr. Gibbons again became Program Director, as Dr. Parker had taken another position.
 Shortly thereafter, Dr. Gibbons promoted Kara Ferachi, M.S. to Deputy Director to handle the increased responsibilities associated with the program’s growth.
-On October 13, 2011, application was submitted to CAMPEP for accreditation.
+On October 13, 2011, an application was submitted to CAMPEP for accreditation.
 On August 16, 2012, the Consortium Program was granted full CAMPEP-accreditation through December 31, 2016.
-Dr. Joseph P. Dugas succeeded Ms. Ferachi as Deputy Program director in September 2012.
+Dr. Joseph P. Dugas succeeded Ms. Ferachi as Deputy Program director in September 2012; he left his role in 2015 to take a position at Willis Knighton Cancer Center, where he is now the Program Director of the Residency Program.
 In October 2014, Dr. Jonas Fontenot succeeded Dr. Gibbons as Program Director.
-There are currently nine residents in the program: five at MBPCC, and four at the affiliate sites.
+On January 15, 2017, the Consortium program was granted full CAMPEP-reaccreditation through December 31, 2021.
+In February 2017, Dr. Abbie Wood accepted the position of Associate Residency Program Director.
+There are currently eight residents in the program: four at MBPCC, and four at the affiliate sites.

 Consortium Program Application Process

-Beginning with the July 2015 admissions cycle, Mary Bird Perkins and all of our affiliate residency training sites are participating in the medical physics matching program (MedPhys Match Program) administered by National Matching Services, Inc. Therefore, all interested applicants must register with the MedPhys Match Program (https://www.natmatch.com/medphys/appllanding.html).
+Beginning with the July 2015 admissions cycle, Mary Bird Perkins and all of our affiliate residency training sites are participating in the medical physics matching program (MedPhys Match Program) administered by National Matching Services, Inc. Therefore, all interested applicants must register with the MedPhys Match Program.
 Since each affiliate of the Consortium has its own code in the MedPhys Match and will be independently selecting their next resident(s), applicants must indicate each individual affiliate to which they are applying to be considered for a position at that institution.
 Site codes for all Mary Bird Perkins Affiliates are as follows: Mary Bird Perkins Cancer Center, Baton Rouge, LA (Code: 12611), Willis-Knighton Cancer Center, Shreveport, LA (Code: 19311), and the University of Mississippi Medical Center, Jackson, MS (Code: 19411).
-Applications will only be accepted through the AAPM CAP system and must include a cover letter, CV, graduate education transcripts, and three letters of reference.
+Applications will only be accepted through the AAPM Medical Physics Residency Application Program (MP-RAP) system and must include a cover letter, CV, graduate education transcripts, and three letters of reference.

 Upon completion of the interviews, each interviewer provides an evaluation to the Program Director who will compile the information for each interviewee.
 The scores for each interviewee are presented to all the Program Committee members for discussion at the next scheduled Program Committee meeting.
 Ranking of applicants is done using the average scores from the interview evaluations with the lowest score being best.
 In the case where there is a tie, the final decision will be made by the medical physicist members of the Program Committee.
 Rankings will then be entered into the MedPhys Match.

-Priority rankings will be given to M.S. and Ph.D. graduates of the LSU medical physics program and to postdoctoral fellows completing their respective programs at LSU and MBPCC.
+Priority rankings will be given to M.S. and Ph.D. graduates of the LSU medical physics program.
 However, as these applicants have historically been highly competitive for external residency positions, we anticipate that some of our positions may be filled with external candidates.
 For positions beginning on July 1, all applications are due in mid-December, with interviews taking place during January and February.
 Offers will be made via the Med Phys Match in March.

 - March 27 – April 26: Program directors send letter of confirmation to match applicants.
 Applicants sign and return letters converting “match” to “placement.”
 List of unmatched applicants provided to MedPhys Match participating programs with unfilled positions.